-Note that there are even better results for binary sequences [37], which we have not generalized.
-For example, it is possible to represent a sequence with m bits set taking $nH_0(S)+o(m)+O(\log \log n)$ bits of space, and constant query time.
+Note that there are even better results for binary sequences [Raman et al. 2002], which we have not generalized.
+For example, it is possible to represent a sequence with m bits set taking $nH_0(S) + o(m) + O(\log \log n)$ bits of space, and constant query time.
 This is better than the result we have focused on when m is much smaller than n.